benreynoldsoffic-sys/Realtime-Physiology-Monotoring-Station/README.md

 ### 1.a — Welcome to the Project

-in this introductory section I wanted to take a moment to give some context to the development and reason for the existance of this project in particular.
-To start our current ability to model human cognitive states is increadible, however many researchers in the field remain restricted in real-world applications, as most cognitive state prediction is examined after a session has concluded.
-Thus, while these models have improved, their application has generally remained stagnant.
-This code base at least in some part aimst to provede an open source solution to this issue.
-However that is not to say that it is limited to human physiology alone, as this system simplyprovides a base on which any incoming live data can be exstracted and examined in a quasi realtime fashon.
-Before continuing I must thank the following organizations for supporting the initial development of this system.
+Our current ability to model human cognitive states is remarkable.
+However, many researchers in the field remain restricted in real-world applications, as most cognitive state prediction is examined only after a session has concluded.
+Thus, while these models have steadily improved, their application has largely remained stagnant.

+This codebase aims, at least in part, to provide an open-source solution to this problem.
+That said, it is not limited to human physiology alone.
+This system simply provides a foundation upon which any incoming live data can be extracted and examined in a quasi-real-time fashion.
+Before continuing, I would like to thank the following organizations for their support in the initial development of this system.

 <br>